 In essence, the way to improve proprioception is to perform exercises to improve balance and reaction times of the muscles surrounding the joints.

 Read more about proprioception

 Functional exercises are related to the sport or activity you are returning to.
-There are a number of generic exercises that can be applies to multiple sports and should be performed in the early stages of rehabilitation.
+There are a number of generic exercises that can be applied to multiple sports and should be performed in the early stages of rehabilitation.

 However, to effectively and efficiently return to the specific sport during which the injury occurred it is important to perform exercises that replicate activities and movements in that particular sport.
 For example, if returning to rugby, it is important to perform drills that are used in training such as tackling or passing.
-Muscles, ligaments and tendons adapt to the stresses and strains that they are placed under and therefore they adapt to specific activities and sports.
+Muscles, ligaments, and tendons adapt to the stresses and strains that they are placed under and therefore they adapt to specific activities and sports.
 It is important to bear this in mind when performing late stage rehabilitation.

 Stages of Rehabilitation